Hormones for women over 50 | fasting benefits for women over 50 | Tips for Fasting for Women Over 50

 If you don’t eat enough, your body will use its stored fat for energy.
 You’ll find that you’re eating less at your regular mealtimes because that’s the most you can consume at one time than you would if you spread your meals out throughout the day.

-Reducing caloric intake can shorten your energy reserves, encouraging your body to focus on burning the fat it stores.
+Reducing calorie intake can shorten your energy reserves, encouraging your body to focus on burning the fat it stores.
 In addition, you will have to put more thought into your meals since your available eating time is restricted.
 You tend to concentrate more on eating healthily rather than binging on sugary or fatty meals.

 A meta-analysis conducted in 2018 on research involving obese people indicated that intermittent fasting resulted in a weight reduction of around 6.8 kilograms (15 pounds) over three to twelve months.